The 15 Best UK Christmas Markets in 2020

 Just outside the historical town of Bakewell, Chatsworth House, home to the Duke and Duchess of Devonshire, is one of the grandest estates in the UK.
 And when it comes to Christmas, they pull out all the stops.

-The Chatsworth Christmas Markets generally run from mid November to the beginning of December.
+The Chatsworth Christmas Markets generally run from mid-November to the beginning of December and is one of the best things to do in the Peak District with kids.
 Entry is free, but you do have to pay for parking.
 Visitors can browse over one hundred stalls offering a range of Christmas gifts and decorations, sample delicious treats, and enjoy a mulled wine at one of the outdoor bars.

 Chatsworth Christmas Market Dates